 Control & Playback

-The touch-sensitive controls are back on the right earcups and it work extremely well.
-All the actions are intuitive and responsive, so gentle glides with the finger is all you need.
+The touch-sensitive controls are back on the right earcups and it works extremely well.
+All the actions are intuitive and responsive, so gentle glides with the finger are all you need.
 Swiping up and down or holding the upper and lower regions of the earcup raises and lowers the volume.
-Swiping left and right will skip or goes back to the previous track and you simply double tap to pauses and plays.
+Swiping left and right will skip or goes back to the previous track and you simply double-tap to pauses and plays.

 With that same right earcup, you can place your hand over it and the headphone will lower your music, turn on the microphones, and pump in outside noise allowing you to hear what’s going on around you.
 This feature is especially convenient when you’re in transit, at the airport or on a plane, you don’t need to remove the headphone to hear what people are saying.
 On the left earcup, you’ll find the power and all your other buttons and features.